 The remainder of this paper is organized as follows.
 Section 2 presents the dataset, of which a descriptive analysis is provided in Section 3.
-Section 4 conducts the econometric analysis on the budget balance errors, while Section 5 analyses the decomposition of the latter into their components.
+Section 4 conducts the econometric analysis on the general governments' headline budget balance forecast errors, while Section 5 analyses the decomposition of the latter into their components.
 Section 6 turns to the role of the IFIs.
 Finally, Section 7 concludes the paper.
+The Appendix contains material that is not for publication.